Wildlander-mod/wildlander-mod.github.io/6-MechanicsAnaylsis/Advanced-Combat-Mechanics.md

 ## Mass Effect

 The weight of your currently equipped gear has a significant impact on many things you do.
-It affects mobility, spellcasting and combat effectiveness.
+It affects mobility, spell casting and combat effectiveness.
 (Requiem manual p122 Located in Mods\Requiem \Documentation)

 Mass effect isn't directly linked to the type of armor you are wearing, but rather its weight.
 Your weapon is also taken in account.